 G. Delete “or alternate fuels” from line four (4) of Section 3.2.

-H. The following paragraphs will be added to Section 5:

-5.2 All Gas delivered by Seller shall meet the quality and heat specification of the pipeline system and/or facilities which shall receive the Gas at the Delivery Point(s) set forth in the Transaction Confirmation.
-The unit of quantity measurements for purposes of this contract shall be one MMBtu Dry.

-5.3 BTU and volume measurements shall be made at the pressure and temperature basis of the measuring pipeline in accordance with the provisions of such pipeline’s then effective FERC Gas Tariff, or in event such pipeline is not subject to FERC regulation, the applicable Gas transportation regulations or contract provisions of such pipeline.

 I. Add the following language after the first sentence of Section 6, designated as Buyer Pays At and After Delivery Point:

 All such Taxes shall be paid by Seller directly to the taxing authority unless Buyer is required by law to collect and remit such Taxes, in which event Buyer shall withhold from payments to Seller an amount required to be collected and remitted by Buyer and then remit such amounts to the taxing authority.